 For your information and safety, hunting dates and other specific closures are displayed daily in the hiking route planner.
 If you click on the grey square with the exclamation mark (at the top of the map), you can enter the date on which you are planning a hike.
 The screen will then show you the areas that are closed on that day.
 Especially in autumn, it is advisable to check before each hike whether the hiking trails you are planning are open or not.
 During the hunting season, in addition to the information in the route planner, pay particular attention to the signs posted by hunters at the forest entrances.

 The accessibility of certain parts of the fens is also indicated by a flag.
-If the flag is green, everything is normally accessible.
-If the flag is red, certain areas are marked as inaccessible.
-The flag is updated daily, and you can find the information here.
+If the flag is green, everything is normally open.
+If the flag is red, certain areas are marked as closed.
+Refer to the hiking route planner to check which areas are affected by this access ban.

 In response to the number of visitors to the High Fens in recent years, a sort of "traffic light system" has been introduced on our website for the relevant routes and locations in the High Fens, which provides real-time information on visitor numbers.